pbemory/vocab_cli/README.md

 # vocab-cli
-  * Tiny Python tool for building vocabulary from the command line using a word bank and Words/Wordnik api.
+  * Tiny Python tool for building vocabulary from the command line using a word bank and dictionary API.
 I use this tool when finding ten-dollar words in books.

 # contents
   * app.py—runs the vocab exercise and prints progress.
-  * word_client.py—fetches definitions and examples from Words/Wordnik api.
+  * word_client.py—fetches definitions and examples from WordsApi and Wordnik API.
   * status_db.csv—serves as a db for progress.
   * word_bank.csv—column 1: vocabulary; column 2: binary word score (0 for unlearned, 1 for learned).